 On 8 March, we celebrate International Women’s Day and the contributions women have made across the globe.
-Here in the Lion City, the Singapore Women’s Hall of Fame recognises women who’ve had a major impact on the island’s history, including many expats.
+Here in the Lion City, the Singapore Women’s Hall of Fame recognises women who’ve had a major impact on the island’s history.
 We take a look at a handful of them, Singapore’s foremothers, from different parts of the world.
-We salute these amazing women who have helped shape the nation.
+We salute these amazing women who helped shape the nation.

 Evelyn Norris – Eurasian (1918-2014)